 Germany: German Alpine Club (DAV), Bavarian Minister for the Environment, Health and Consumer Protection (bay.
 StMUGV).

 France: Government (Committee for Planning and Economic Development in the Alps / DIACT), Rhône-Alpes Region, Provence-Alpes-Côte d’Azur Region, French Hiking Federation (FFRandonnée), French Federation of Alpine and Mountain Clubs (FFCAM), Provence-Alpes-Côte d’Azur Regional Tourist Board, Riviera-Côte d’Azur Regional Tourist Board.

 Liechtenstein: Government (Office of the Environment), Liechtenstein Tourism; observer: Liechtenstein Alpine Club (LAV).

 Italy: Piedmont Region, Lombardy Region, Friuli-Venezia Giulia Region (representatives of the 8 ordinary or autonomous Alpine regions and provinces), Italian Alpine Club (CAI), South Tyrolean Alpine Club (AVS).

 Monaco: Monegasque Alpine Club (CAM), Government (Department of International Cooperation), Tourism and Congress Board (DTC).

-Slovenia: Hiking Slovenia, Slovenian Tourist Board (STO), Ministry for the Environment and Regional Planning: Slovenian Alpine Club (PZS).
+Slovenia: Hiking & Biking Slovenia, Slovenian Tourist Board (SPIRIT), Ministry for the Environment and Regional Planning; observer: Slovenian Alpine Club (PZS).